kyosek/focus-reproducibility/README.md

 - temperature: (float) temperature value for hinge loss
 - distance_weight: (float) weight value for distance loss
 - lr: (float) learning rate of the optimiser
 - opt: (str) name of the optimiser.
-Use either "adam" or "sgd".
+Use either "adam" or "sd".
 All the experiments used adam
 - data_name: (str) name of the data.
 All the data are located in /data/
 - distance_function: (str) distance function - one of "euclidean", "cosine", "l1" and "mahal"